-- Ensure that their children between the ages of 5 and 21 enrolled in Highpoint Virtual Academy of Michigan attend school daily in accordance with the laws of the State of Michigan; - Follow the daily plan and log attendance daily in the Online School;
+- Ensure that their children between the ages of 5 and 21 enrolled in Highpoint Virtual Academy of Michigan attend school daily in accordance with the laws of the State of Michigan; - Follow the daily plan and log attendance daily in the Online School; - Enroll their child in another school if he/she withdraws from Highpoint Virtual Academy of Michigan; - Present to the school administration any concern or complaint in a calm, reasoned manner; - Work with their child daily to ensure that student is completing assignments; - Know the rules set forth in this code and review the contents with their child(ren); - Ensure that their child complies with all required testing and assessments, including but not limited to required state tests (M-STEP, PSAT, SAT, WIDA, ACT Workkeys, MI- Access) and STAR, scheduled by Highpoint Virtual Academy of Michigan; - Ensure that the child has access to internet at all times.
+If the internet is out for more than 24 hours, travel to an alternative location such as a library will be required;

-- Enroll their child in another school if he/she withdrawals from Highpoint Virtual Academy of Michigan; - Present to the school administration any concern or complaint in a calm, reasoned manner; - Work with their child daily to ensure that student is completing assignments; - Know the rules set forth in this code and review the contents with their child(ren); - Ensure that their child complies with all required testing and assessments, including but not limited to required state tests (Mstep, PSAT, SAT, WIDA, MI- Access) and STAR, scheduled by Highpoint Virtual Academy of Michigan; - Ensure that the child has access to internet at all times.
-If the internet is out for more than 24 hours, travel to an alternative location such as a library will be required; - Maintain a working email address and update with the school when it changes; - Contact the teacher within 24 hours of a student absence; - Ensure that their child receives the periodic health examinations and updates immunizations as required by law; - Receive regular official reports of their child's academic progress; - Inspect, copy, and challenge according to the appropriate guidelines any and all information contained in their child's records; - Receive an explanation for the basis of any grade given by the teacher; - Request a conference with the teacher and/or the principal; - Receive translations and/or interpretations of any written or verbal communications regarding their child and their child's education; - Appeal disciplinary actions; - Receive reasonable accommodations for any disability to have access to participate in their child's education, to the extent all parents are permitted to participate, upon request for such accommodation and proof of medical necessity.
+- Maintain a working email address and phone number and update with the school when it changes; - Report absences to hvamattendance@highpointva.org within 24 hours. - Ensure that their child receives the periodic health examinations and updates immunizations as required by law; - Request the qualifications of their student's teachers or paraprofessionals including licensure including provisional status, area of undergraduate and graduate study and degrees; - Receive regular official reports of their child's academic progress; - Inspect, copy, and challenge according to the appropriate guidelines any and all information contained in their child's records: - Receive an explanation for the basis of any grade given by the teacher; - Request a conference with the teacher and/or the principal; - Receive translations and/or interpretations of any written or verbal communications regarding their child and their child's education; - Appeal disciplinary actions; - Receive reasonable accommodations for any disability to have access to participate in their child's education, to the extent all parents are permitted to participate, upon request for such accommodation and proof of medical necessity.